-29.18 High Cost Drug Stop Loss Pool
+31.17-29.18 High Cost Drug Stop Loss Pool

 DMS will establish a High Cost Drug Stop Loss Pool (Stop Loss Pool) for all managed care Contractors.
 With the exception of the SKY and dual eligible population, all Kentucky Medicaid managed care populations and regions are subject to the stop loss pool.
 Funding and payment from the stop loss pool will be done in a one-time transaction among the MCOs following the end of each Calendar Year.
 For each eligible Medicaid member, MCOs will continue to receive the full risk adjusted Capitation Payment during the course of CY 2021.
-The stop loss pool will be budget neutral to the Department.
+The stop loss pool will be budget neutral to DMS.

-For eligible claims, the stop loss pool will reimburse an MCO based on the prescribed stop loss formula illustrated by the Department's actuaries.
+For eligible claims, the stop loss pool will reimburse an MCO based on the prescribed stop loss formula illustrated by DMS's actuaries.
 Six months after the end of CY 2021, a comparison will be made between each MCO's contributions to the stop loss pool (via PMPM amounts in each rate cell) relative to eligible reimbursement.
 Based on stop loss pool contributions and payments, either a recoupment will be required from the MCO or the MCO will receive additional revenue.
-Additional adjustments to the stop loss pool payment methodology when actual drug costs are above or below estimated amounts will be described by the Department's actuaries to MCOs.
-Drug products eligible for the stop loss pool will be determined by the Department and provided to MCOs.
+Additional adjustments to the stop loss pool payment methodology when actual drug costs are above or below estimated amounts will be described by DMS's actuaries to all managed care Contractors.
+Drug products eligible for the stop loss pool will be determined by DMS and provided to all managed care Contractors.